 Meet Dr. Burk

-A Parkersburg, West VA native, Dr. Robert W. Burk III, is a Northeast Florida board-certified plastic surgeon who offers various cosmetic and reconstructive surgery procedures.
-With true intellectual curiosity, Dr. Burk has traveled around the country and the globe to numerous conferences to increase his knowledge and add to his repertoire.
-Dr. Burk believes in staying up-to-date on the latest medical breakthroughs so he can deliver stunning results with the safest, most advanced surgical techniques available to his patients.
+With genuine intellectual curiosity, Dr. Burk has traveled around the country and world to partner with elite global surgeons to increase his knowledge and add to his repertoire.
+Dr. Burk believes in staying ahead of the latest medical breakthroughs to deliver the stunning results that he does, all with the safest, most advanced, surgical techniques.

 Above all, Dr. Burk is focused on his patients’ well-being and satisfaction by helping them attain the results they desire with his surgical abilities, keen eye, and sharp mind.
 Dr. Burk is a true artist, although he often says, “I have to give credit to my mother [a couture tailor] for my skilled hands.”

 Specialties and Skills